Hygiene Tips for an End-of-the-World Scenario

 Today, it’s all about the hygiene tips that everyone needs during an end-of-the-world scenario.
-When a disaster strikes, most people tend to focus only on their immediate needs, like making sure they have shelter and enough food and water to hold them over.
-Yet many preppers don’t even realize the ramifications of neglecting their personal hygiene during that period of time.
+When a disaster strikes, most people focus only on their immediate needs, like ensuring shelter and enough food and water to hold them over.
+Yet many preppers don’t recognize the ramifications of neglecting their hygiene during that period.

-It may be hard for some of you to believe, but failing to keep good hygiene would not only take a toll on your health, but it could also prove fatal at an end of the world scenario.
-So I’d like to spend a little time with you and go over a few tips that would be essential if S ever HTF.
-Let me remind you that I prep for unexpected situations, not necessarily for the end of the world.
+It may be hard for some of you to believe, but failing to maintain good hygiene would damage your health and prove fatal in an end-of-the-world scenario.
+So, I’d like to spend a little time with you and go over a few tips that would be essential if things become very serious.
+Remember that I prep for unexpected situations, not necessarily the end of the world.
+I’ve updated this post from 2021.

 Ensure that You Have Clean Water

-Without a supply of clean water, you will have a hard, if not an impossible time maintaining good hygiene.
-It’s already the number one essential supply item that every prepper should have for their drinking purposes during an emergency, but having clean water also for your hygiene is something that should not be ignored.
-By now you know I recommend 4-gallons of water per person in your family per day.
+Without clean water, maintaining good hygiene will be difficult, if not impossible.
+It’s already the number one essential supply item that every prepper should have.
+That includes proper hydration, water for meal prep and cooking, limited laundry chores, and of course personal hygiene.
+By now, my readers know I recommend four gallons of water per day for each person in your family.
 The American Red Cross recommends one gallon per person per day.
-That’s just not enough, my friends.
+That’s not enough, particularly during catastrophic events.

-Filling your bathtub with water, along with stocking up on dozens of cases of bottled water will be an immediate solution, but that will only get you so far.
-For an end of the world scenario, you will need a drinking source once your stockpile of drinking water has run out.
-If you have to leave your home and head off the grid, it would be crucial if you lived close to a stream or lake.
+Filling your bathtub with water and stocking up on dozens of cases of bottled water could be a short-term solution, but that’ll only get you so far.
+For an end-of-the-world scenario, you will need a drinking source once your stockpile of drinking water has run out.
+Living close to a stream or lake would be crucial if you have to leave your home and head off the grid.
 Digging a well for your water supply would be even better.
-Lastly, consider using rain barrels for backup, and boil your water to make sure that all parasites and bacteria have been killed.
+Lastly, consider using rain barrels for backup, and boil your water to ensure all parasites, germs, and bacteria have been killed.

 Stock Up on Supplies

-As a prepper, it’s imperative that you plan and prepare ahead for an emergency, and even more so if you’re gathering enough supplies for your entire family during an end of the world scenario.
-These are some of the hygiene items that you will need to stockpile to maintain good healthcare:
+As a prepper, it’s imperative that you plan and prepare ahead for an emergency, and even more so if you’re gathering enough supplies for your entire family during an end-of-the-world scenario.
+These are some of the hygiene items that you’ll need to stockpile to maintain good healthcare as a top priority:

 Getting Clean

-As long as you have a supply of clean water, staying hygienic will still be possible.
-But if you no longer can get hot water from the shower in your home, fret not, all hope is not lost.
-You can still use a camp shower or a solar shower to get clean.
-You’ll just need to fill the bladder with water and then hang it from a tree branch.
-The sun will heat the water so that you can still enjoy a warm shower, even if it is the end of the world.
+If you have clean water, staying hygienic will still be possible.
+But if you can no longer get hot water from the shower in your home, fret not; all hope is not lost.
+You can still use a camp or solar shower to get clean.
+You must fill the bladder with water and hang it from a tree branch.
+Hopefully, you’ll have enough sun to heat the water so you can still enjoy a warm shower, even if it is the world’s end.

 Keeping “Your Business” Sanitary

-Even if your home septic system is still working following a major disaster, that will be the case only for a short period of time.
-You will need to have another sanitary method, especially when you have to go number two.
-If you’re able to remain in the comfort of your own home, you can always use a bucket of water to flush your waste.
+Even if your home septic system is still working after a major disaster, that will only be the case temporarily.
+You will need another sanitary method, especially when you have to go number two.
+If you can remain in the comfort of your own home, you can always use a bucket of water to flush your waste.

-If you’re living off the grid, you will need to dig a pit so that you can use it as a pit toilet.
-Just make sure you dig the hole at least 200 feet away from any water source.
-Make sure that your family members wash their hands with soap and warm water, or at least use hand sanitizer every time they use the pit “restroom.”
+If you’re living off the grid, you must dig a pit to use it as a pit toilet.
+Just ensure you dig the hole at least 200 feet away from any water source.
+Ensure your family members wash hands with soap and warm water, or use hand sanitizer every time they use the pit “restroom.”
 Here are more waste disposal methods that you may find helpful.

 Don’t Neglect Your Dental Health

 While you certainly will have your hands full during an end-of-the-world scenario, it’s still not the time to get lazy about taking care of your mouth and teeth.
-Your dental health affects not just your teeth and gums, but can also play a huge impact on other areas of your body, including your heart.
+Your dental hygiene efforts affect not just your teeth and gums but can also significantly impact other areas of your body, including your heart.

-Consider stocking up on not only toothpaste, but also sugar-free gum, mouth wash, toothpicks, and dental floss.
-Baking soda is another substitute that you can use in the place of toothpaste if you one day you were to run out, so don’t hesitate to stock up on that.
-Another thing you can do if your situation gets desperate enough, is to chew on sticks like the Ancient Egyptians, Greeks, and Romans did.
+Consider stocking up on toothpaste, sugar-free gum, mouthwash, toothpicks, and dental floss to help support this aspect of your hygiene tasks.
+Baking soda is another substitute you can use instead of toothpaste if you ever run out, so don’t hesitate to stock up on that.
+If your situation gets desperate enough, you can chew on sticks like the Ancient Egyptians, Greeks, and Romans did to help remove harmful remnants in your mouth.

 Managing “That Time of the Month”

-Unfortunately, a menstrual cycle isn’t going to wait around until your situation improves.
-It’s gonna show up just like it always does, so don’t allow that time of the month to surprise you by not having enough feminine supplies to hold you over.
-Don’t hesitate to gather more tampons, pads, and sanitary napkins than you know what to do with, because following a major disaster, they still will only last you so long.
+Unfortunately, a menstrual cycle doesn’t wait until your situation improves.
+It will show up just like it always does, so don’t allow that time of the month to surprise you by not having enough feminine supplies to hold you over.
+Don’t hesitate to gather more tampons, pads, and sanitary napkins than you normally have on hand.
+Following a major disaster, they still will only last you so long and the stores may have been cleaned out by others.

-If you’re looking for a long-term solution besides these, reusable rubber cups are a way to go.
-They’ll last for a long time, as long as you store them in a dry sealed container each time after they’ve been washed.
-You can always make Reusable/Washable Menstrual Pads with my pattern, How To Make Reusable Menstrual Pads
+Reusable rubber cups are a good option if you’re looking for a long-term solution besides these.
+They’ll last a long time as long as you store them in a dry, sealed container each time after they’ve been washed.
+You can always make Reusable/Washable Menstrual Pads with my pattern, How To Make Reusable Menstrual Pads.

 Keep Up with the Dishes

 Most of us take for granted that we have dishwashers to help us keep up with all our other household chores.
-However, if your home no longer has electricity, you’ll be left cleaning them by hand.
+However, if your home no longer has electricity, you’ll be left cleaning your dishes by hand.
 This is important so that bacteria don’t start to grow.
-You will have to find a way to heat some water, and use soap to keep your dishes clean.
+It would be good practice to find a way to heat some water and use soap to keep your dishes clean.

-I’d also encourage you to have an abundance of paper plates, cups, and eating utensils.
+I’d also encourage you to have many paper plates, cups, and eating utensils.
 This will help balance out your stockpile of soap and fuel to heat the soapy water and rinse water.
-If you’re sharing your dishes with a group of people, it wouldn’t hurt if you rinse your dishes with a light bleach solution.
+If you’re sharing your dishes with a group of people, it won’t hurt if you rinse your dishes with a light bleach solution.

 Keep Up with Laundry

-In case you missed this post on laundry, How To Clean Your Laundry After A Disaster.
-My new favorite emergency washing unit is now the Lavario, (currently unavailable), it can do sheets and blue jeans.
+In case you missed this post on laundry, How to Clean Your Laundry After A Disaster, my new favorite emergency washing unit is the Lavario (currently unavailable); it can wash sheets and blue jeans.

 Final Word

-These are a handful of hygiene tips for an end of the world scenario.
-Hopefully you found them to be both insightful and informative while noting the steps that you should take to keep you and your family healthy following a cataclysmic event.
+These are a handful of hygiene tips for an end-of-the-world scenario.
+Hopefully, you found them to be both insightful and informative, noting the steps that you should take to keep you and your family healthy following a cataclysmic event.
 What are some other things that you could do to maintain good hygiene?
 May God Bless this world, Linda.

 Copyright Images: Personal Hygiene AdobeStock_346924327 by HildaWeges